 Catoctin Staff

-Dyresha Harris, Director, Catoctin (she/her)
+Dyresha Harris, Co-Director, Catoctin (she/her)

-Dyresha Harris, Director of Catoctin, first joined the BYM Camps community as a child in 1988.
+Dyresha Harris first joined the BYM Camps community as a child in 1988.
 She was a camper for 8 years, on staff for 11 years and director since 2012.
 She believes that camp is, at its core, about discovering and strengthening connections: connection to self, to others, and to the natural world.
 In 2010 she co-founded the Strengthening Transformative Relationships in Diverse Environments (STRIDE) program to increase equity and access within the camping program.
 Outside of BYM, Dyresha has spent the last 20 years working with young people in schools, nonprofits, and community programs, while also engaged in her other passion: facilitating anti-oppression work and transformative justice programs around the country.
 Most recently, she served as the Director of Education and Training for the US Federation of Worker Cooperatives.
 Dyresha earned her BA with a double major in Sociology & Political Science and a Master’s in Urban Studies from the University of Pennsylvania.
 Originally hailing from the heart of Washington DC, she has spent the last 18 years in her beloved West Philadelphia neighborhood.
 In her free time, Dyresha enjoys craft (fails), dance, outdoor adventures and spending time with her partner, camp alum, Eo Trueblood.

 Opequon Staff

-Jared Wood, Director, Opequon (he/him)
+Peter Abrikian, Director, Opequon (he/him)

 Shiloh Staff